 That a neuroscientist would be spending up to one-fifth of his work time on Python underscored how programming and coding can no longer be viewed as an obscure tool used by computer nerds.

 Without a doubt, Python has become one of the best programming languages to learn if you want to upskill your career.
-Here are five careers that are perfect for job applicants with Python skills.
+Here are six careers that are perfect for job applicants with Python skills.

 1. Python Developer